-Michael K. Harrist is a musician and educator based in Boston, MA.
+Michael K. Harrist is a musician, educator and concert promoter based in Boston, MA.

-Michael has composed for film, dancers, and various ensembles including Çeşni Trio, Tolgahan Çoğulu, Ameranouche, Sol & Kiel and the Harrist Family Band.
-His music seeks to find common ground between the pitch and rhythmic sensitivity of modal traditions and the western polyphonic tradition.
+Michael has composed for film, dancers, commercial enterprises and various ensembles including Çeşni Trio, Ameranouche, Sol & Kiel and the Harrist Family Band.
 He draws heavily from his background in Jazz improvisation and his studies of Ottoman court music, Western art music and Hindustani raga.
 Michael writes in traditional forms and separately works to develop contemporary approaches that move towards a natural synthesis of these various traditions.

 As a songwriter, Michael’s music infuses ancient mythology and Abrahamic esoterism into imagery from the American landscape and ways of life.
-He works closely with the themes of longing, love, lonesomness, ecstasy, and the ineffable.
-His music is influenced by Townes Van Zandt, Joni Mitchell, Stephen Foster and traditional American songs and hymns.
+He works closely with the themes of longing, love, lonesomeness, ecstasy, and the ineffable.
+His music is influenced by Joni Mitchell, Bob Dylan, Stephen Foster, Townes Van Zandt and traditional American songs and hymns.
 Michael has also set the words of Rumi, Emily Dickinson, Ikkyu, the Bible, Alex Starkweather Fobes, and Walt Whitman to sound.

 Michael studied double bass with James Macdonald at the Open Music Collective in Brattleboro, VT.
 He received his BA in music and religion from Marlboro College under the tutelage of composer Stan Charkey and religion scholar Amer Latif.
 Michael continues his studies with composer W. A. Mathieu, sarangiya Pandit Ramesh Mishra, sarodiya George Ruckert, neyzen Fred Stubbs, and contemporary modal musicians Ross Daly and Evgenios Voulgaris.